rhiot/gitbook/gateway/camel_components/camel_kura_gpio_component.md

 # Camel Kura GPIO component

-Camel Kura GPIO component can be used to manage GPIO feature into Kura Platform.
+Camel Kura GPIO component provides a wrapper around a GPIO service feature into Kura Platform.
-When it runs into RaspberryPi, this component uses [Device I/O](http://openjdk.java.net/projects/dio/) lib.
+Under the hood, the component uses [Device I/O](http://openjdk.java.net/projects/dio/) library.

 ## Maven dependency

-Maven users should add the following dependency to their POM file:
+In order to take advantage of this component, Maven users should add the following dependency to their POM file:

     <dependency>
       <groupId>io.rhiot</groupId>